FinTekkers/ui-service/README.md

 Goals:

-* The models will be available in multiple languages (Java to start, then Python)
+* The models will be available in multiple languages (Java to start, then Python/Rust/Javascript)
-* Models can be serialized to JSON in an efficient manner
+* Models can be serialized to JSON in an efficient manner (this is only supported in the Java implementation)
 * Models can be serialized to a binary object, and that is used to pass data between services
 * Additive changes can be made without requiring deploying models to all services simultaneously
 * Breaking changes are discouraged, but a breaking change will cause compilation failures in services

+# Proto Package Structure

+## proto/protos

+The golden source protobuf definitions

+## proto/<language>

+e.g. proto/java.
+Contains auto-generated code from protobuf libraries.
+YOUR CODE WILL BE OVERWITTEN IN HERE.

-# Package Structure
+# Code Package Structure (Java)

+The Java contains a standalone implementation of models.
+This is to allow for behavioral aspects to be added to models.
+For example the Transaction.java class has logic for creating cash impacts and maturation children transactions.
+Behaviors can't be defined in protobuf, so have to be implemented per language.

+This philosophical approach requires great thought to go into data modelling.
+This is on purpose.
+Concepts like 'strategy' have far-reaching implementation trade-offs that need to be considered at design time.

-## Common.Model
+## src/main/java/Common.Model

 Contains packages for different groups of models, with the Java code: